Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

             Always remember to wear Reef Safe sunscreen as we want to keep the reefs healthy and vibrant!
-Afterwards, head down the road a bit to the Lava Fields hike along the ocean.&nbsp; It's truly a unique experience!</li><li>Day trip to Molokini- There are so many options for half day or full day boat trips to the molokini crater.&nbsp;
+Afterwards, head down the road a bit to the Lava Fields hike along the ocean.&nbsp; It's truly a unique experience!</li></ol>
-            The snorkeling is incredible and it's so fun to sail around on a catamaran!&nbsp; If you have time for a longer trip, I suggest booking one that also goes to &ldquo;turtle town&rdquo;.&nbsp; This is the Mala Wharf on the Westside of Maui and you are guaranteed to see many turtles because the turtles come here to have fish eat the algae off their shells and flippers, kind of like a turtle car wash!</li></ol>
     -
         _section-type: blog-arches
         right_image: /uploads/maui/maui22.jpg
         left_image: /uploads/maui/maui23.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>2.
+Day trip to Molokini- There are so many options for half day
+            or full day boat trips to the molokini crater.&nbsp; The snorkeling is incredible and it's so fun to sail around on a catamaran!&nbsp;
+            If you have time for a longer trip, I suggest booking one that also goes to &ldquo;turtle town&rdquo;.&nbsp; This is the Mala Wharf on the Westside of Maui and you are guaranteed to see many turtles because the turtles come here to have fish eat the algae off their shells and flippers, kind of like a turtle car wash!</p>
+    -
+        _section-type: blog-window
+        window_image: /uploads/maui/maui8.jpg
     -
         _section-type: blog-text
         text-html: >-